Coiot/cbr-main/src/albums/s2/episode20part3.md

 - scene_number: 13
   scene_title: "You’re Either Nexus Or Against Us"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene13.jpg
   narration: "<p>Jerusalem falls to the might of several Zaire Nexus units.
 A second music band is on tour in Sine.
-Reports from attendees indicate that they opened the concert with "We Are One".</p>"
+Reports from attendees indicate that they opened the concert with “We Are One”.</p>"
 - scene_number: 14
   scene_title: "CBRXT Takeover Herakleopolis"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene14.jpg